VioletaLibertad/scl-2018-01-FE-markdown/README.md

 ### About

-This project was developed in the context of a Front End Developer Bootcamp at @Laboratoria.
+This project was developed in the context of a Front End Developer Bootcamp at @Laboratoria.The personal organization for this project was done with [Trello](https://trello.com/b/ioKhRsnx/proyecto-mdlinks)

 © Violeta Ledezma 2018